sign of autism in babies : treatment ,care and precaution.

 - limited use of gesture or body language .

-3. repetitive behaviors.
+3. repetitive behaviours.

 - intense focus on a specific objects or part of an object (like spinning wheels on a toy).